Voice over: a plea for imperfection

 What moves us, touches us, affects us, makes us happy?

-humanity in imperfectionLet's talk about furniture for a moment, you'll soon see the connection with voice over and intention, I promise.
+Fellow voice actors, let's talk about furniture for a moment, you'll soon see the connection with voice over and intention, I promise.
 Woodworking is one of my hobbies, and I find it meditative.
 And even if carpentry and cabinet-making aren't your thing, you'll quickly understand my point.
 Furniture made by machines in factories is perfect, to within a tenth of a millimetre.
 Does it offer what a piece of furniture made by a cabinetmaker emanates?
 Absolutely not.
-It breathes the hand of man and his inherent imperfection, and by the same token, nourishes those who look at it, who touch it, with living sensations, with an extra touch of beauty.
+It breathes the hand of Man and his inherent imperfection, and by the same token, nourishes those who look at it, who touch it, with living sensations, with an extra touch of beauty.
 And why?
-Because the person who made it has passed on his soul to it.
+Because the one who made it infused it with their soul.

 Perfect is clinical, robotic, polished, hollow, cold, dead.
 I touch on this subject in my article about voice over and artificial intelligence.
 What touches us, what moves us, what thrills us, is not the perfect, it's humanity.
 Humanity with its rough edges, its weaknesses, its frailties, its slight imbalances.
 This woman's photo resonates with us because her face tells her story and expresses her soul.
 The opposite of the botox and silicone that polishes and standardises everything.
 Before continuing with this article, I invite you to watch these four short videos.
 It won't take any longer than a compilation of bloopers or a few videos of kittens.

-intention beyond words4) a promo for a worldwide itinerant exposition by artist Grégory Colbert
+4) a promo for a global itinerant exhibition by artist Grégory Colbert

 I'd ask you, if you don't mind, to watch these videos in their entirety (each is between 1 and 2 minutes long).
-The Michel Simon and Serge Gainsbourg film is in french, the promo for the travelling exhibition is in Mandarin - please watch those too.
+The Michel Simon and Serge Gainsbourg film is in French, the promo for the travelling exhibition is in Mandarin - please watch those too.
 Even if you don't speak these languages, trust me: there's a very good reason why I'm asking you to watch them.
+And if you wish, you can find the French version of the Dewar’s spot here, which I had the immense joy of recording.

 What do these videos have in common, and how can you draw a fundamental, essential lesson from them that will radically change your approach to voice over?